ilarne/CV/README.md

 ## Isabel Larner

-After working in support roles across IT and market research industries, I wanted to upskill myself into a career where my creative energy, curious nature and logical mind could truly flourish.
-Hence my plunge into [Makers Academy](http://www.makersacademy.com/), a 16-week developer bootcamp where I was put through the wringer in learning software development fundamentals - and loved every second of it.
+Full stack (with a flair for front end) Javascript and Ruby developer with the drive to learn whatever else is needed to get the job done.
+Working previously across digital marketing, market research and IT roles has given me a balanced understanding of both tech and how it affects (or can be utilised to affect) the user.

-I am looking to take on a junior developer role in London, joining into a team where best coding practices are championed alongside supportive collaboration.
+Why [Makers Academy](http://www.makersacademy.com/)?
+I wanted to upskill myself into a career where my creative energy, curious nature and logical mind could truly flourish.
+During this 12-week developer bootcamp I was put through the wringer in learning software development best practices - and loved every second of it.

 ## Education